ray-project/ray/doc/source/example-policy-gradient.rst

 .. code-block:: bash

-  python ray/examples/policy_gradient/examples/example.py
+  python ray/examples/policy_gradient/examples/example.py --environment=Pong-ram-v3

-This will train an agent on an Atari environment.
+This will train an agent on the ``Pong-ram-v3`` Atari environment.
+You can also try passing in the ``Pong-v0`` environment or the ``CartPole-v0`` environment.
+If you wish to use a different environment, you will need to change a few lines in ``example.py``.

 .. _`TensorFlow with GPU support`: https://www.tensorflow.org/install/
 .. _`code for this example`: https://github.com/ray-project/ray/tree/master/examples/policy_gradient